srijanlabs/sarus/README.md

 ### Infinitely customizable
 Being based on AngularJS, Sarus allows any level of customization in design and functionality.
 It is as easy to customize as it is to set up.
 ### Responsive
-Sarus uses the Sass version of Zurb Foundation, and comes responsive out of the box.
+Sarus uses twitter bootstrap, and comes responsive out of the box.
 You can easily either extend it or replace the whole styling component to make it look and feel like you want.
 ### Maintains browser history
 It maintains users' browser history using HTML5 History API.
 Bookmark and find your visited articles with ease.
 ### Sharethis
 Sharethis comes bundled with it to allow easy sharing across social media.
+####Disqus
+We are using disqus for discussions on the articles, that gives freedom to the users to put there reviews as well as read others.
 ## Requirements
 Minimum requirement is following tags in feed XML: